aa+

 Most journeys begin in Porto, the natural gateway to the region.
 The drive typically takes about two hours.
 The final stretch is especially beautiful, with the road tracing the river and weaving through vineyard-covered hills.

-A scenic train also a scenic train that follows the Douro River.
-It can be a lovely experience.
+A scenic train that follows the Douro River can be a lovely experience.
 However, for a fully customized Douro Valley wine tour, private transportation offers much more flexibility.
 It also allows access to smaller estates that trains simply cannot reach.
 For travelers seeking comfort and ease, this usually becomes the preferred option.

 Frequently Asked Questions